Manaslu Circuit Trek Popular

 Tourist bus /jeep

-The Manaslu Circuit Trek is one of Nepal’s most beautiful and less crowded trekking routes.
-It takes you around Mount Manaslu (8,163m), the eighth-highest mountain in the world.
-This trek is perfect for those who love nature, adventure, and experiencing unique cultures.
+The Manaslu Circuit Trek is one of Nepal’s most beautiful and less crowded trekking routes It takes you around Mount Manaslu (8,163m) the eighth-highest mountain in the world.
+This trek is perfect for those who love nature adventure, and experiencing unique cultures.
 Compared to other famous treks like Everest or Annapurna, the Manaslu Circuit is quieter but just as stunning.

-The journey starts in Soti Khola, a small village, and follows the Budi Gandaki River.
-As you walk, you pass through dense forests, suspension bridges, waterfalls, and deep gorges.
-The trail winds through charming villages where people still follow ancient Tibetan traditions.
-You will see Buddhist monasteries, prayer flags, and chortens (stupas) along the way, making the trek feel spiritual and peaceful.
+The journey starts in Soti Khola, a small village, and follows the Budi Gandaki River As you walk you pass through dense forests suspension bridges waterfalls and deep gorges The trail winds through charming villages where people still follow ancient Tibetan traditions You will see Buddhist monasteries, prayer flags and chortens (stupas) along the way making the trek feel spiritual and peaceful.

-One of the biggest highlights of the trek is crossing Larkya La Pass (5,160m), the highest point of the journey.
-This is a tough climb, but once you reach the top, you’ll be rewarded with breathtaking views of Manaslu, Himlung, Cheo, and Annapurna mountains.
+One of the biggest highlights of the trek is crossing Larkya La Pass (5,160m) the highest point of the journey This is a tough climb, but once you reach the top you’ll be rewarded with breathtaking views of Manaslu, Himlung Cheo, and Annapurna mountains.
 The feeling of standing so high, surrounded by towering snow-capped peaks, is something you will never forget.

 This trek is considered moderately difficult.
-You don’t need to be a professional climber, but you should be fit and ready for long walks, steep climbs, and high altitudes.
-The trail takes about 12 to 16 days, depending on your pace and the weather.
-Since the area is remote, the trek feels like an escape into nature, far from modern distractions.
+You don’t need to be a professional climber but you should be fit and ready for long walks steep climbs and high altitudes The trail takes about 12 to 16 days depending on your pace and the weather.
+Since the area is remote the trek feels like an escape into nature far from modern distractions.

-The best time to trek is in spring (March-May) and autumn (September-November) when the weather is clear, and the views are the best.
-Unlike Everest and Annapurna, where thousands of trekkers go each year, Manaslu Circuit remains peaceful, giving you more time to enjoy the beauty of the mountains and the warmth of the local people.
+The best time to trek is in spring (March-May) and autumn (September-November) when the weather is clear and the views are the best.
+Unlike Everest and Annapurna, where thousands of trekkers go each year Manaslu Circuit remains peaceful giving you more time to enjoy the beauty of the mountains and the warmth of the local people.

-The Manaslu Circuit Trek is more than just a hike; it’s a journey through wild nature, high mountains, and deep cultural history.
-If you are looking for an adventure that combines stunning landscapes, physical challenge, and rich culture, this trek is a perfect choice.
-It’s a hidden gem in Nepal that will leave you with memories to last a lifetime.
+The Manaslu Circuit Trek is more than just a hike it’s a journey through wild nature high mountains and deep cultural history.
+If you are looking for an adventure that combines stunning landscapes, physical challenge, and rich culture this trek is a perfect choice It’s a hidden gem in Nepal that will leave you with memories to last a lifetime.

-Highlights
+Major Highlights

 • Scenic Trek Around Mount Manaslu – Walk around the stunning 8,163m Manaslu, the eighth-highest mountain in the world.

-• Less Crowded & Peaceful Trails – Enjoy a quieter trekking experience compared to the busy Everest and Annapurna routes.
+• Less Crowded & Peaceful Trails Enjoy a quieter trekking experience compared to the busy Everest and Annapurna routes.

-• Crossing Larkya La Pass (5,160m) – The highest and most thrilling part of the trek, offering breathtaking mountain views.
+• Crossing Larkya La Pass (5,160m) The highest and most thrilling part of the trek, offering breathtaking mountain views.

-• Rich Tibetan-Inspired Culture – Visit Buddhist monasteries, mani walls, and prayer flags, and experience the traditions of local mountain communities.
+• Rich Tibetan Inspired Culture Visit Buddhist monasteries, mani walls, and prayer flags, and experience the traditions of local mountain communities.

-• Diverse Landscapes – Walk through lush forests, deep gorges, terraced fields, alpine meadows, and snowy highlands in a single trek.
+• Diverse Landscapes Walk through lush forests, deep gorges terraced fields alpine meadows and snowy highlands in a single trek.

-• Remote & Off-the-Beaten-Path – Explore untouched natural beauty and traditional villages far from modern city life.
+• Remote & Off the Beaten Path Explore untouched natural beauty and traditional villages far from modern city life.

-• Teahouse Trekking Experience – Stay in cozy, family-run teahouses, where you can enjoy warm hospitality and local meals.
+• Teahouse Trekking Experience Stay in cozy family run teahouses where you can enjoy warm hospitality and local meals.

-• Breathtaking Himalayan Views – Witness Manaslu, Annapurna, Himlung, Ganesh Himal, and many other peaks throughout the trek.
+• Breathtaking Himalayan Views Witness Manaslu Annapurna Himlung, Ganesh Himal, and many other peaks throughout the trek.

-• Suspension Bridges & River Crossings – Walk over thrilling hanging bridges that stretch across rushing rivers and deep valleys.
+• Suspension Bridges & River Crossings Walk over thrilling hanging bridges that stretch across rushing rivers and deep valleys.

-• Best Seasons for Stunning Weather – Trek during spring or autumn for clear skies, comfortable temperatures, and vibrant landscapes.
+• Best Seasons for Stunning Weather Trek during spring or autumn for clear skies comfortable temperatures and vibrant landscapes.

-Sherpa Holic Trek & Expedition is more than just a trekking company — it’s a team led by passionate, experienced Sherpa professionals who were born in the heart of the Himalayas.
-Here’s why adventurers from around the world trust us:
+Sherpa Holic Trek & Expedition is more than just a trekking company it’s a team led by passionate experienced Sherpa professionals who were born in the heart of the Himalayas Here’s why adventurers from around the world trust us

-Led by Real Mountain Experts: Our team, including award-winning trekking leader Nurbu Sherpa and founder as well Sherpa, have deep roots in the Himalayas and years of hands-on guiding experience.
+Led by Real Mountain Experts: Our team including award winning trekking leader Nurbu Sherpa and founder as well Sherpa have deep roots in the Himalayas and years of hands on guiding experience.

-Safety First, Always: Your safety is our top priority.
-We follow strict safety protocols, carry essential gear, and ensure all staff are trained in first aid and high-altitude response.
+Safety First, Always: Your safety is our top priority We follow strict safety protocols carry essential gear and ensure all staff are trained in first aid and high-altitude response.

-Authentic Local Experience: As a locally-run company, we offer you a genuine cultural journey — not just a trek.
-You’ll meet local people, experience Sherpa traditions, and feel the soul of the mountains.
+Authentic Local Experience: As a locally run company we offer you a genuine cultural journey not just a trek You’ll meet local people experience Sherpa traditions and feel the soul of the mountains.

-Custom Itineraries with Fair Prices: Whether you're looking for a challenging expedition or a peaceful trek, we customize your adventure to fit your time, budget, and goals — all without compromising on service.
+Custom Itineraries with Fair Prices: Whether you're looking for a challenging expedition or a peaceful trek we customize your adventure to fit your time budget and goals all without compromising on service.

-Sustainable and Responsible: Tourism We care deeply about preserving the Himalayas.
-We support local communities, minimize our environmental impact, and promote ethical trekking practices.
+Sustainable and Responsible: Tourism We care deeply about preserving the Himalayas We support local communities minimize our environmental impact and promote ethical trekking practices.

-Trusted by Trekkers Worldwide: Our guests return with smiles, stories, and unforgettable memories.
-Many recommend us to friends and family — a true sign of trust.
+Trusted by Trekkers Worldwide: Our guests return with smiles, stories and unforgettable memories Many recommend us to friends and family a true sign of trust.

 Day 1: Arrival in Kathmandu (1,400m)

-Welcome to Kathmandu, the capital of Nepal.
-After you land at the airport, our team will be there to greet you and take you to your hotel.
-The city is busy and full of life, with colorful streets, temples, and local markets.
+Welcome to Kathmandu the capital of Nepal.
+After you land at the airport our team will be there to greet you and take you to your hotel The city is busy and full of life with colorful streets temples and local markets.
 You can take some time to rest after your flight or explore nearby places.

-If you arrive early, you can visit Thamel, a popular area with shops, cafes, and trekking stores.
-You can also see the famous Swayambhunath Stupa (Monkey Temple) or the Kathmandu Durbar Square, which has old palaces and temples.
+If you arrive early you can visit Thamel a popular area with shops cafes, and trekking stores.
+You can also see the famous Swayambhunath Stupa (Monkey Temple) or the Kathmandu Durbar Square which has old palaces and temples.

-In the evening, we will have a short meeting about the trek.
-Our guide will explain the itinerary, important details, and things to prepare.
-If you need to buy or rent trekking gear, this is a good time to do it.
+In the evening we will have a short meeting about the trek.
+Our guide will explain the itinerary important details and things to prepare.
+If you need to buy or rent trekking gear this is a good time to do it.

-For dinner, you can enjoy a traditional Nepali meal, which includes rice, lentils, vegetables, and local spices.
-This is a good chance to relax and get to know your trekking team.
-After dinner, you can return to your hotel and get a good night’s sleep before the adventure begins.
+For dinner you can enjoy a traditional Nepali meal, which includes rice, lentils vegetables and local spices This is a good chance to relax and get to know your trekking team After dinner, you can return to your hotel and get a good night’s sleep before the adventure begins.

 Day 2: Drive from Kathmandu to Soti Khola (700m)

 We start our journey early in the morning with a drive from Kathmandu to Soti Khola, the starting point of the Manaslu Circuit Trek.
-The drive takes about 7 to 8 hours and follows the Trishuli River, passing through hills, forests, and small villages.
+The drive takes about 7 to 8 hours and follows the Trishuli River passing through hills, forests and small villages.

-At first, the road is smooth, but as we go further, it becomes more rugged and bumpy.
-Along the way, you can see green valleys, terraced fields, and glimpses of snow-capped mountains in the distance.
-We stop for lunch at a roadside restaurant, where you can enjoy a simple Nepali meal and take a short break.
+At first, the road is smooth, but as we go further, it becomes more rugged and bumpy Along the way you can see green valleys, terraced fields, and glimpses of snow capped mountains in the distance We stop for lunch at a roadside restaurant where you can enjoy a simple Nepali meal and take a short break.

-As we continue, the scenery changes, and the air feels fresher.
-We pass through Arughat, a busy town, and then drive on a rough road to reach Soti Khola, a small village by the river.
-After reaching Soti Khola, we check into a teahouse, where you can rest and enjoy a warm meal.
+As we continue the scenery changes, and the air feels fresher.
+We pass through Arughat a busy town and then drive on a rough road to reach Soti Khola a small village by the river.
+After reaching Soti Khola we check into a teahouse where you can rest and enjoy a warm meal.

-In the evening, you can take a short walk around the village, listen to the sound of the river, and prepare for the trek ahead.
-Tomorrow, we start walking into the beautiful landscapes of the Manaslu region.
+In the evening, you can take a short walk around the village listen to the sound of the river and prepare for the trek ahead.
+Tomorrow we start walking into the beautiful landscapes of the Manaslu region.

 Day 3: Trek to Machha Khola (900m)

 Today is the first day of our trek.
-After breakfast at Soti Khola, we start walking towards Machha Khola, a small village along the Budi Gandaki River.
-The trail is a mix of stone steps, dirt paths, and suspension bridges, passing through green forests and terraced fields.
+After breakfast at Soti Khola we start walking towards Machha Khola a small village along the Budi Gandaki River The trail is a mix of stone steps dirt paths, and suspension bridges, passing through green forests and terraced fields.

-As we walk, we see local farmers working in the fields, children playing, and mules carrying goods along the trail.
-The sound of the river flowing beside us makes the journey peaceful.
-Sometimes, we walk on narrow paths carved into the cliffs, which add a little adventure to the day.
+As we walk we see local farmers working in the fields children playing and mules carrying goods along the trail.
+The sound of the river flowing beside us makes the journey peaceful Sometimes, we walk on narrow paths carved into the cliffs which add a little adventure to the day.

 We stop at a small village for lunch, where we can rest and enjoy a simple meal.
 After lunch, the trail goes up and down, crossing small streams and rocky paths.
 Along the way, we pass hot springs, where some trekkers take a short break to relax their feet in the warm water.

-By late afternoon, we reach Machha Khola, a quiet village by the river.
-We check into a teahouse, where we can rest, have dinner, and enjoy the peaceful surroundings.
+By late afternoon, we reach Machha Khola a quiet village by the river.
+We check into a teahouse, where we can rest have dinner, and enjoy the peaceful surroundings.
 The day ends with a warm meal and a good night’s sleep before we continue our journey deeper into the Manaslu region.

 Day 4: Trek to Jagat (1,340m)

-After breakfast at Machha Khola, we start our trek toward Jagat, a beautiful village surrounded by hills and forests.
-The trail follows the Budi Gandaki River, crossing several small streams and suspension bridges.
-We walk through dense forests, terraced farmlands, and traditional villages, where we see local people going about their daily lives.
+After breakfast at Machha Khola we start our trek toward Jagat a beautiful village surrounded by hills and forests.
+The trail follows the Budi Gandaki River crossing several small streams and suspension bridges.
+We walk through dense forests, terraced farmlands, and traditional villages where we see local people going about their daily lives.

-The path is a mix of rocky steps, uphill climbs, and gentle flat sections.
-We pass through Khorlabesi, a small Gurung village, and soon reach the Tatopani hot springs, where some trekkers take a short break to soak their feet in the warm water.
+The path is a mix of rocky steps uphill climbs, and gentle flat sections.
+We pass through Khorlabesi a small Gurung village and soon reach the Tatopani hot springs where some trekkers take a short break to soak their feet in the warm water.

-After a short rest, we continue walking along the river, sometimes going up and down the hills.
-We stop at Doban or another small village for lunch, where we enjoy a simple Nepali meal.
-After lunch, the trail becomes steeper as we climb toward Jagat.
+After a short rest we continue walking along the river sometimes going up and down the hills.
+We stop at Doban or another small village for lunch where we enjoy a simple Nepali meal.
+After lunch the trail becomes steeper as we climb toward Jagat.

-Jagat is a small, stone-paved village with a traditional look.
+Jagat is a small stone-paved village with a traditional look.
 Once we reach, we check into a teahouse and rest.
 You can take a short walk around the village or relax with a warm meal.
 The peaceful surroundings make it a great place to spend the night before continuing the trek.

 Day 5: Trek to Deng (1,860m)

-We start our day with a warm breakfast at Jagat, then begin trekking toward Deng, a small village in the Manaslu region.
-The trail continues along the Budi Gandaki River, passing through green forests, small waterfalls, and stone-paved villages.
+We start our day with a warm breakfast at Jagat then begin trekking toward Deng, a small village in the Manaslu region.
+The trail continues along the Budi Gandaki River passing through green forests small waterfalls and stone paved villages.

-After a few hours of walking, we stop for lunch at a small village.
-Here, we rest and enjoy a simple meal before continuing.
+After a few hours of walking we stop for lunch at a small village Here we rest and enjoy a simple meal before continuing.
 The trail then takes us through dense bamboo forests, where we might spot some wildlife like langurs or colorful birds.

-As we get closer to Deng, the air feels cooler, and the landscape starts to change.
+As we get closer to Deng the air feels cooler, and the landscape starts to change.
 We cross a few suspension bridges before reaching the village in the late afternoon.
-After checking into a teahouse, we can rest, enjoy a warm meal, and prepare for another exciting day ahead.
+After checking into a teahouse we can rest, enjoy a warm meal, and prepare for another exciting day ahead.

 Day 6: Trek to Namrung (2,630m)

-After a hearty breakfast at Deng, we continue our trek to Namrung, a village located in the higher hills of the Manaslu region.
-The trail today is a bit more challenging as we gain altitude, but the scenery along the way is beautiful.
+After a hearty breakfast at Deng we continue our trek to Namrung, a village located in the higher hills of the Manaslu region.
+The trail today is a bit more challenging as we gain altitude but the scenery along the way is beautiful.

 We start by walking through a mix of forests and farmland, with the Budi Gandaki River still by our side.
-As we climb higher, the trail becomes steeper, and we pass through several small villages, including Lihi and Sho, where we see traditional stone houses and colorful prayer flags.
-The culture here is strongly influenced by Tibetan Buddhism, and you can spot mani stones and chortens along the path.
+As we climb higher the trail becomes steeper and we pass through several small villages including Lihi and Sho, where we see traditional stone houses and colorful prayer flags.
+The culture here is strongly influenced by Tibetan Buddhism and you can spot mani stones and chortens along the path.

-After walking for several hours, we stop for lunch at one of the villages.
-After our break, we continue uphill, where the views of the mountains become more impressive, especially the Manaslu range.
-The trail has more steep sections and some rocky paths, but the fresh air and peaceful surroundings make it enjoyable.
+After walking for several hours we stop for lunch at one of the villages.
+After our break, we continue uphill where the views of the mountains become more impressive, especially the Manaslu range.
+The trail has more steep sections and some rocky paths but the fresh air and peaceful surroundings make it enjoyable.

-By late afternoon, we arrive in Namrung, a lovely village with stunning views of the surrounding peaks.
-We check into a teahouse, relax, and enjoy a warm meal.
+By late afternoon we arrive in Namrung a lovely village with stunning views of the surrounding peaks.
+We check into a teahouse relax, and enjoy a warm meal.
 The quiet evening allows us to rest before we continue our journey higher into the mountains.

 Day 7: Trek to Lho (3,180m)

-After a peaceful night in Namrung, we begin our trek to Lho, a beautiful village with stunning views of the Manaslu mountains.
+After a peaceful night in Namrung, we begin our trek to Lho a beautiful village with stunning views of the Manaslu mountains.
 The day’s walk is a bit longer, but the trail is very rewarding.
 We start by walking through forests and pastures with some gentle uphill climbs.

-Along the way, we pass through smaller villages like Lihi and Sho, where we can see traditional houses and learn about the local culture.
-The path is surrounded by green fields, and we might see farmers working in the fields or herding yaks and goats.
+Along the way we pass through smaller villages like Lihi and Sho where we can see traditional houses and learn about the local culture.
+The path is surrounded by green fields and we might see farmers working in the fields or herding yaks and goats.

-As we climb higher, the views of Manaslu and other snow-capped peaks get even better.
-We take breaks along the way to rest and enjoy the beautiful mountain scenery.
-At lunchtime, we stop in a small village to have a warm meal and chat with our fellow trekkers.
+As we climb higher the views of Manaslu and other snow capped peaks get even better.
+We take breaks along the way to rest and enjoy the beautiful mountain scenery At lunchtime we stop in a small village to have a warm meal and chat with our fellow trekkers.

-In the afternoon, the trail becomes steeper, and we feel the altitude more, but the effort is worth it as we reach Lho.
-This village is peaceful, with stunning views of the surrounding mountains.
-After checking into a teahouse, we can relax, enjoy some food, and rest for the next day’s adventure.
+In the afternoon, the trail becomes steeper, and we feel the altitude more but the effort is worth it as we reach Lho.
+This village is peaceful with stunning views of the surrounding mountains.
+After checking into a teahouse, we can relax, enjoy some food and rest for the next day’s adventure.

 Day 8: Trek to Samagaon (3,530m)

-After breakfast in Lho, we start our trek to Samagaon, a peaceful village that sits at the foot of the Manaslu mountain.
-The trail today is not very long, but we still gain some altitude, which means the air feels cooler and thinner.
+After breakfast in Lho we start our trek to Samagaon, a peaceful village that sits at the foot of the Manaslu mountain.
+The trail today is not very long but we still gain some altitude, which means the air feels cooler and thinner.

-We begin by walking through a beautiful forest, where the sound of birds and the wind in the trees makes the walk feel calm and serene.
-As we move higher, we start to see more Tibetan Buddhist symbols like mani walls and chortens, showing the strong Tibetan culture in this area.
+We begin by walking through a beautiful forest where the sound of birds and the wind in the trees makes the walk feel calm and serene.
+As we move higher we start to see more Tibetan Buddhist symbols like mani walls and chortens, showing the strong Tibetan culture in this area.

 The path becomes a bit steeper as we approach Samagaon, but the views are incredible.
-You can see the tall peaks of Manaslu and other snow-covered mountains.
+You can see the tall peaks of Manaslu and other snow covered mountains.
 The mountain views get closer and clearer as we get higher.
-Along the way, we stop for lunch in a small village where we rest and have a warm meal.
+Along the way we stop for lunch in a small village where we rest and have a warm meal.

 By the afternoon, we arrive in Samagaon, a beautiful village with traditional stone houses.
-After checking into a teahouse, we can relax and enjoy the breathtaking views of Manaslu.
+After checking into a teahouse we can relax and enjoy the breathtaking views of Manaslu.
 This is a quiet place to rest and prepare for the exciting days ahead.

 Day 9: Acclimatization in Samagaon (3,530m)

-Today is an acclimatization day in Samagaon, which means we stay in the village to help our bodies adjust to the higher altitude before we continue our trek.
+Today is an acclimatization day in Samagaon which means we stay in the village to help our bodies adjust to the higher altitude before we continue our trek.
 This is very important to avoid altitude sickness and make sure we are strong for the days ahead.

 In the morning, we can relax and enjoy the beautiful views of Manaslu and the surrounding mountains.
 It’s a good time to rest and recover from the trek so far.
 Some trekkers take short walks around the village to get used to the higher elevation.